-If students need support with: Then try this: Segmenting syllables Have students write each vowel (keeping vowel teams together) on separate pieces of paper, then write each syllable and push them together to read the word.
+· - If students need support with: Then try this: Segmenting syllables Have students write each vowel sound (keeping vowel teams together) on separate pieces of paper, write the remaining graphemes in each syllable, then push the syllables together to read the word.
 For additional support, the teacher can show students where the syllable breaks occur then have the students decode each syllable.